-• We solve and look at the different resonances.
+- In Study>Eigenfrequency we specify that COMSOL should find 6 frequencies and that it should search for frequencies around 40 GHz.
+This a value that we have to guess and we base our guess on that the radius should be approximately a half of a wavelength, i.e., $\lambda \sim 2$ mm which gives $f \sim c_0/(\sqrt{\epsilon}\lambda) \approx 50$ GHz.
+To be on the safe side we start looking 10 GHz below this value. - We solve and look at the different resonances.
 There are a number of resonances that are resonances in the outer cylinder.
 The ones we are looking for should have their electric field confined to the resonator.
 In figures 8.14 the electric field of the lowest resonance is depicted.
 The frequency is 46.3 GHz.
-This mode has its electric field directed in the azimuthal direction, i.e., $\boldsymbol{E} = E(r_c, z)\hat{\boldsymbol{\phi}}$.
+This mode has its electric field directed in the azimuthal direction, i.e., $\mathbf{E} = E(r_c, z)\hat{\boldsymbol{\phi}}$.
 In figure 8.15 the next resonance is depicted.
-The frequency is 75.7 GHz.
+The frequency is 75.7 GHz. - Next the TM-waves are analyzed.
+This is done by Electromagnetic waves>Inplane vector.
 The lowest TM-mode is depicted in 8.16.